keeleleek/vadja-eelex/README.md

 All other files are deprecated and might be removed.

 The transformation sees the underlying XML as a functional data structure.
-This is illustrated shortly in the presentation [here](https://kitwiki.csc.fi/twiki/pub/FinCLARIN/KielipankkiEvent2016September/Kankainen_23092016.pdf), which was presented at the Seminar on Fenno-Ugric Computational Linguistics in Helsinki (2016).
+This way the data is transformed but nothing is deleted from it.
+From the programmer point of view, it is like moving around with a time machine.
+It is shortly illustrated in this [presentation here](https://kitwiki.csc.fi/twiki/pub/FinCLARIN/KielipankkiEvent2016September/Kankainen_23092016.pdf), which was presented at the Seminar on Fenno-Ugric Computational Linguistics in Helsinki (2016).